OJB-Quantum/Math-and-Physics-How-To/README.md

 ---

-Here is the revised script with the icons removed:

----

 ### Key Differences of How Analytical Solutions are Defined & Used

 | **Deterministic Analytical Solutions** | **Indeterministic (Non-Deterministic) Analytical Solutions** |